pytorch/tutorials/intermediate_source/DCP_tutorial.rst

 How to use DCP
 --------------

 Here we use a toy model wrapped with FSDP for demonstration purposes.
-Similarly the APIs and logic can be applied to larger models for checkpointing.
+Similarly, the APIs and logic can be applied to larger models for checkpointing.

 *Save*